Join us in celebrating our community's arts & culture 365 days a year.

 Anjali Music School was founded in 2007 by Anjali Joshi, who is well known in the Seattle area as a solo Santoor artist and teaches different instruments to adults and children.
 Anjali has been teaching music since 2002 and has given numerous workshops on music theme; worked as a judge on musical competitions and has published her album series “Instrumental Melodies”.
 Anjali Joshi is a software engineer by profession, but music will always remain her passion.

 The perfect urban summertime activity, Global Playground mixes cultural connectivity with outdoor play.
-Set in Seattle’s most unique playground, this series celebrates outdoor fun through coordinated playground games and interactive dance and movement workshops rooted in cultural traditions.
-Local bands will provide a musical backdrop to keep you moving, playing, and learning!
+Set in Seattle’s most unique playground, this series celebrates outdoor fun through interactive games, local music, and dance and movement workshops rooted in the vibrant cultures of the Pacific Northwest.
+Local bands and DJs will provide a musical backdrop to keep you moving, playing, and learning!

 Seattle Children’s Festival